Skip to main content

 How we conduct EME measurements at mobile base stations in Australia.

-We have taken measurements in 3 separate categories to assess a range of ways carriers should comply with EME standards.
+We take measurements in 3 separate categories to assess carriers’ compliance with EME standards.

 1. Environmental EME measurements

-The purpose of this category is to use alternative measurement techniques to indicate the maximum level of EME that may be contained within a 5G beamformed transmission from base stations installed with beamforming-capable antennas.
-This more accurately reflects the way 5G technology works.
+The purpose of this category is to use alternative measurement techniques to determine the maximum level of EME that may be contained within a 5G beamformed transmission from base stations installed with beamforming-capable antennas.
+This measurement method more accurately reflects the way 5G beamforming technology works.

 Limitations

 The new ARPANSA RPS S-1 standard specifies a change to the average time for whole of body exposure to RF fields from 6 minutes to 30 minutes.
 This change was made to better match the time taken for body core temperature to rise.
-The EME power density exposure limits for frequencies we measured between 420 MHz and 6 GHz remain the same for both the ARPANSA RPS3 and RPS S-1 standards.
+The EME power density exposure limits for the frequencies we measure remain the same for both the ARPANSA RPS 3 and RPS S-1 standards.

 The ACMA updated its legislative instruments in November 2021 to reflect the new standard, specifically the Radiocommunications Licence Conditions (Apparatus Licence) Determination 2015 which, among other things, sets out the licence conditions for mobile network operator licensees.

-We conducted environmental EME measurements using the ARPANSA RPS3 standard referenced in our legislative instruments when we began the measurements in early 2021.
+We conducted environmental EME measurements using the ARPANSA RPS 3 standard referenced in our legislative instruments when we began the measurements in late 2019.
 However, we chose to depart from that standard and use the increased whole-of-body exposure measurement time of 30 minutes specified in the new ARPANSA RPS S-1 standard.

 The increased exposure measurement time was adopted to apply a best practice approach.
 The adoption of the 30-minute measurement period has enabled us to make comparisons between results collected prior to November 2021 with results collected currently and in future programs using the ARPANSA RPS S-1 standard.